Vowel length: IPA

-In the International Phonetic Alphabet the sign /ː/ (not a colon, but two triangles facing each other in an hourglass shape; Unicode U+02D0) is used for both vowel and consonant length.
+In the International Phonetic Alphabet the sign (not a typical double-dot colon, but two triangles facing each other in an hourglass shape) is used for both vowel and consonant length.
 This may be doubled for an extra-long sound, or the top half (/ˑ/) may be used to indicate that a sound is "half long".
 A breve is used to mark an extra-short vowel or consonant.

 Estonian has a three-way phonemic contrast: